Christopher Van Hollen Sr.

-Christopher Van Hollen Sr. (September 23, 1922 – January 30, 2013) was an American member of the United States Foreign Service who served as the United States Ambassador to Sri Lanka and the Maldives from 1972 until 1976.
-He was the father of U.S. Senator Chris Van Hollen of Maryland.
+Christopher Van Hollen Sr. (September 23, 1922 – January 30, 2013) was an American diplomat who served as the United States Ambassador to Sri Lanka and the Maldives from 1972 until 1976.
+He was the father of U.S. Senator Chris Van Hollen.

 Biography

 Early life

 Van Hollen was born in Baltimore, and was raised in the city's northern Cedarcroft neighborhood.
-His mother, Cecilia Harvey (Coale), was a secretary for the League of Women Voters, while his father, Donald Beauchamp Van Hollen, worked for the Baltimore Gas and Electric Company, before joining the family's seafood business.
-Christopher's grandfather, George Henry Van Hollen, owned the Atlantic Packing Co.
+His mother, Cecilia Harvey (Coale; 1897–1975), was a secretary for the League of Women Voters, while his father, Donald Beauchamp Van Hollen (1893–1974), worked for the Baltimore Gas and Electric Company, before joining the family's seafood business.
+Christopher's grandfather, George Henry Van Hollen (1865–1928), owned the Atlantic Packing Co.
 The Van Hollen family, the namesake of Baltimore's Hollen Road, helped to develop the Cedarcroft section of North Baltimore.

 He graduated from Baltimore's Gilman School preparatory school in 1941.
 He briefly attended Haverford College in Pennsylvania, but left to enlist in the United States Navy in 1942 during World War II.
 He was honorably discharged as a lieutenant for a naval transport ship at the end of the war.
 Van Hollen re-enrolled at Haverford College following World War II and received a bachelor's degree in 1947.
 He next earned a doctorate in political science from Johns Hopkins University in 1951.
 He also graduated from the Naval War College and completed academic studies at the University of California, Berkeley.
 While studying at Johns Hopkins, Van Hollen worked as the campaign manager for congressional candidate Leo McCormick in his Democratic primary challenge against incumbent U.S. Rep. George Fallon in 1948.
 Rep. Fallon easily dispatched McCormick in the primary.

 Van Hollen married Edith Eliza Farnsworth, a CIA Russian studies expert at the time, in 1953.
 Eliza Van Hollen later became a noted specialist and chief analyst on Afghanistan within the Bureau of Intelligence and Research at the U.S. State Department.